m0ty/bible-io-package-py/README.md

 # Search the entire translation (case-insensitive)
 for verse in bible.search("shepherd"):
     print(verse)

+# If you edit verse text at runtime, refresh the cached search index
+bible.invalidate_search_index()
 ```

 The high-level API centres around four classes:

-- `Bible` – container for all loaded books.
+- `Bible` - container for all loaded books and the cached search index.
-- `Book` – holds the chapters of a single Bible book.
+- `Book` - holds the chapters of a single Bible book.
-- `Chapter` – manages the verses inside a chapter and validates access.
+- `Chapter` - manages the verses inside a chapter and validates access.
-- `Verse` – stores an individual verse with helpers such as `contains_word`.
+- `Verse` - stores an individual verse with helpers such as `contains_word`.

 Additional helper enums and exceptions live in `bible_io.bible_book_enums` and
 `bible_io.errors` respectively.

+## Search Index

+Repeated searches reuse a cached word-to-verse index that is generated on demand.
+Queries are normalized by lowercasing and removing punctuation, and multi-word
+searches return deduplicated matches for any token in the phrase.
+If you mutate
+verse text after loading (for example, when normalizing or annotating data),
+call `invalidate_search_index()` on the `Bible` instance so the next search
+rebuilds the index with the updated content.

 ## JSON Structure